-Jeerakadyarishtam is very beneficial in post delivery care.
-It is uterine tonic as well as digestive stimulant.
-There are some symptoms common after delivery in most of women.
+Jeerakadyarishtam is very beneficial in post-delivery care.
+It is uterine tonic as well as a digestive stimulant.
+There are some symptoms common after delivery in most of the women.
 These symptoms are anorexia, loss of appetite, weakness, burning sensation, indigestion, flatulence and abdominal distension.
-Jeerakadyarishtam is very beneficial for treating these symptoms.
+Jeerakadyarishtam is very beneficial in treating these symptoms.
 In a nutshell, it normalizes digestive system.

 Pharmacological action of:

 The main ingredient is cumin in Jeerakadyarishtam, which is digestive and carminative in action.
 Other herbs present in Jeerakadyarishtam have approximate same action as of cumin.
 Jeerakadyarishtam is very beneficial in vata and pitta disorders as it allays pain and reduces burning sensation.

 According to some modern experts, it is appetizer so it is well used in loss of appetite and other digestive problems such as indigestion or anorexia.
 Moreover, it aids in eliminations of toxins accumulated inside the body by improving liver metabolism as well as cellular metabolism.

 It has anti-inflammatory action, which is mainly on soft tissues and muscles.
 Therefore, it alleviates pain and inflammation in stomatitis.
 It also reduces inflammation of uterus and removes toxins from it.
 Therefore, Jeerakadyarishtam is recommended by most of the Ayurvedic physicians for post-delivery care period.
 It also provides strength to lactating women and improves breast milk production.

 Uses and indications:

 Used in women after delivery to restore normal digestive functions

 Low breast milk supply